eclipse-edc/docs/developer/best_practices.md

 and `DELETE`.
 There is no reason for that user to have permissions to modify databases, tables, permissions or execute other DDL statements.

-### 1.7 Store sensitive data in a Vault
+### 1.7 Store sensitive data in a vault

-While the default behaviour of EDC is that configuration values are taken either from environment variables, system properties or from configuration extensions, it is highly recommended to store sensitive data in a `Vault` when developing EDC extensions.
+While the default behaviour of EDC is that configuration values are taken either from environment variables, system properties or from configuration extensions, it is highly recommended to store sensitive data in a `vault` when developing EDC extensions.

 Here is a (non-exhaustive) list of examples of such sensitive values: